ministryofjustice/laa-criminal-applications-datastore/README.md

 **NOTE:** never use `docker-compose` for a real production environment.
 This is only provided to test a local container.
 The actual docker images used in the cluster are built as part of the deploy pipeline.

-## API (work in progress)
+## Current API endpoints

-There is a basic RESTful API to store and retrieve documents from the database.
+There is a basic RESTful API to store and retrieve JSON documents from the database.

-The `Datastore::V2::Applications` grape class is quite self explanatory and declares what are the endpoints and their parameters (optional or required).
+All endpoints with its details can be listed (similar to rails routes) with the rake task `rake grape:routes`.
+This will also show which consumers are authorised to call each of the endpoints.

 At the moment these endpoints are:

-* `POST /api/v2/applications` to create an application, passing the payload in the body as `application`.
+* `POST /api/v1/applications` to create an application, passing the payload in the body as `application`.
-* `POST /api/v2/searches` performs searches (refer to the class for params)
+* `POST /api/v1/searches` performs searches (refer to the class for params)
-* `GET /api/v2/applications` list all applications (refer to the class for params)
+* `GET /api/v1/applications` list all applications (refer to the class for params)
-* `GET /api/v2/applications/{id}` get an application by its ID
+* `GET /api/v1/applications/{id}` get an application by its ID
-* `PUT /api/v2/applications/{id}/return` returns an application by its ID
+* `PUT /api/v1/applications/{id}/return` returns an application by its ID
-* `PUT /api/v2/applications/{id}/complete` marks an application as complete
+* `PUT /api/v1/applications/{id}/complete` marks an application as complete
-* `PUT /api/v2/applications/{id}/mark_as_ready` marks an application as ready for assessment
+* `PUT /api/v1/applications/{id}/mark_as_ready` marks an application as ready for assessment
-* `GET /api/v2/health` checks connection to the database
+* `GET /api/v1/health` checks connection to the database

+Endpoints used by MAAT adapter:

+* `GET /api/v1/maat/applications/{usn}` get an application by its USN